m0j33d/trend-link-news/README.md

 # TrendLinkNews

-This a laravel backend for the news aggregator websites
+This a news aggregator websites with Laravel backend and react frontend

 ---